hackpres/hackMyREADME/README.md

 ### Usage
 <a name="usage"/>
-Install and run this repo directly from your command line! simply type node index.js in the code directory and answer the question prompts!
+Install and run this repo directly from your command line!
+Simply type "node index.js" in the code directory and answer the question prompts!

 ### License
 <a name="license"/>